Clueless-Community/seamless-ui/README.md

 ---
 ## Having a problem?

 Join our community discord server and ask your question.
 We are always there to solve your queries and problem.
+Just tag the maintainers and ask your queries in SeamLess UI channel and your queries will get resolved in no time.
+Try it...😉

 Here is a link to our [Discord Server](https://discord.gg/r5uKBGxT9T).